nim-works/nimskull/doc/manual.rst

   proc astHelper(n: NimNode): NimNode {.compileTime.} =
     result = n

-`compileTime` variables are available at runtime too.
+`compileTime` globals are available at runtime too.
 This simplifies certain idioms where variables are filled at compile-time (for example, lookup tables) but accessed at runtime: